Dental Assistant

 - Immunizations: 2 MMR, 2 Varicella, 3 Hepatitis B, Tdap, seasonal Influenza, and up-to-date COVID-19

-- Submit all completed documentation (background check, drug screen, TB test results, immunization records) in one email to healthcaretraining@oaklandcc.edu
+- Submit all completed documentation (background check, TB test results, immunization records) in one email to healthcaretraining@oaklandcc.edu

 Career Pathway